alexkhil/devchallenge-backend-2019/README.md

 There are a lot points to improve:
 - DataAccess
   - Simplify db seed(DbInitializer class)
-  - Don't use AppDbContext directly.
-Use repository instead.
   - Use base repository class for all repositories
   - Implement two types of repository: readonly and read/write repository
-  - Use base specification class fro all specifications
-- MediatR
-  - Add behavior to handle exceptions
 - Unit tests
   - Simplify unit tests(e.g. GetAveragePriceQueryHandlerTests can be much smaller)
   - Cover more classes/cases with tests